I Wish to Acknowledge

 Adler, Jessica L. Burdens of War: Creating the United States Veterans Health System (2017).

-"At the National Archives and Records Administration in College Park, Maryland, Mitch Yockelson and Hayley Maynard provided expert assistance with World War I-era government records.
+"At the National Archives and Records Administration in College Park, Maryland, Mitch Yockelson and Haley Maynard provided expert assistance with World War I-era government records.
 Juliette Arai and Paul Harrison offered valuable guidance at the National Archives in Washington, DC, especially as I attempted to decipher the complex finding aids of Record Group 15.
 Likewise, Richard McCulley and Kate Mollan helped me navigate House and Senate records at the Center for Legislative Archives in Washington."

 Alford, Kenneth D. American Crimes and the Liberation of Paris: Robbery, Rape, and Murder by Renegade GIs, 1944-1947 (2016).